frosetrain/secretsanta/README.md

 # Secret Santa

-> For BuildingBloCS December Conference 2024 (Group 22)

 Secret Santa but you can help the needy.

-You can make a profile and say what you want for christmas.
-You also specify your budget for giving.
-Then you can choose a decoration to put on a christmas tree.
-Then using some algorithm it will assign a recipient for everyone within their budget, while making sure total cost is equal to total giving.
-Give 0 get 25 max, give 50 get 50 max, give 100 get 75 max.
-Once a directed edge is found, the tree decorations become shiny, and a string of shiny lights connects both decorations. (how to implement???)
+## Inspiration

+Secret Santa is a common activity in certain companies during the festive season.
+What if we could apply this to an entire community, with people with diverse needs, to bring the festive cheer to every member of society?
+What it does

+You can create a profile with your requested gift and the price of gift.
+Based on the price requested, the website calculates how much you must give to others.
+If you give 0, you get 25 max, give 50 get 50 max, give 100 get 75 max.

+On 18 December, everyone's Secret Santa gets finalized, and people can buy each other gifts.

+## How

+I used SvelteKit with TailwindCSS as the frontend and Supabase as the backend.